sedyh/x-ui-exporter/README.md

 ## Contribute

-Contributions to 3X-UI Metrics Exporter are warmly welcomed.
+Contributions to X-UI Metrics Exporter are warmly welcomed.
 Whether it's bug fixes, new features, or documentation improvements, your input helps make this project better.
 Here's a quick guide to contributing:

 1. **Fork & Branch**: Fork this repository and create a branch for your work.